-Of course, it's okay because the other guy is a gigantic dick, and even though Dangerfield is even more of a dick than that to him, he's a charming, amicable schmoozer to literally everyone else.
+It's "okay" because the other guy is a gigantic dick, and though Dangerfield is even more of a dick than that to him, he's a charming, amicable schmoozer to everyone else.

 This schtick is borrowed by Illuminatus!! where various different figures appear dressed as Laurel and Hardy, e.g. The Flood, everyone except Noah and Co have been drowned for their sins by a vengeful God.
 Jehovah (as Ollie) turns to Lucifer (as Stan) and says, "Now look what you made me do!"
 Lucifer cries.
 Hiroshima, a mushroom cloud rises above the city.
 Tens of thousands have been killed in a split second.
 President Truman (as Ollie) turns to Albert Einstein (as Stan) and says, "Now look what you made me do!"
 Einstein cries. etc.